sainyelaman/NotRottenTomatos/README.md

 The biggest challenge was adding the bonus feature where a user can tap a poster in the collection view to see a detailed screen of that movie.
 This is because when completing this part, I had to go back and think through the steps taken in the video, which I was, honestly, blindly following.
 This challenge led to actually understanding how the process works and was really helpful.

 ---
+This project was done as a part of the iOS Mobile Development course by CodePath.